-PEPPER (Program for Evaluating Payment Patterns Electronic Report) reports for Q4FY15 have been released for SNF, LT, IRF, CAH and hospice providers, a few days ahead of schedule!
+The latest PEPPER (Program for Evaluating Payment Patterns Electronic Report) reports have been released for SNF, LT, IRF, IPF, CAH and hospice providers.
 You can access your PEPPER online.
-Home health providers can expect their PEPPERs to arrive in July.
+Home health providers and partial hospitalization programs can expect their PEPPERs to arrive in July 2018.

-This latest PEPPER uses statistics through September 2015, and will be available for download for approximately two years.
+This latest PEPPER uses statistics for October 1, 2016 through September 30, 2017, and will be available for download for approximately two years.

 To download your PEPPER, the Compliance Officer, CEO, President or Administrator needs to:

 - Visit the PEPPER Resources Portal

 - Enter your information.
 You will need a Patient Control Number (form locator 03a on the UB04) or a Medical Record Number (form locator 03b) for a claim of a traditional fee-for-service (FFS) Medicare patient/beneficiary who was receiving services at this provider with a “From” or “Through” date between July 1 - 30, 2017).